KHLONG MAHA NAK

 Text & photographs by Tricky Vandenberg - January 2010

-Khlong Maha Nak is situated off the City Island in the northern area at Tambon (sub-
+Khlong Maha Nak is situated off the city island in the northern area in Phukhao Thong

-district) Phukhao Thong.
-The canal dates back from the period of the Burmese-Siamese
+sub-district.
+The canal dates back from the period of the Burmese-Siamese war of 1563-

 Maha Nak was a monk at the